 Brian goes on to explain that pin-connected was replaced by riveted gusset plates, which had become standard practice after World War I. Rivets were replaced with high-strength bolts starting in 1960.
 Bolts are more expensive to manufacture, but the skill and tools needed to install them and replace them is less sophisticated than that needed by rivets.
-We know from Bridge Hunters that rivets were no longer used after the 1970s because he won't write about bridges that were built after the "rivet era."
+We know from Historic Bridges that rivets were no longer used after the 1970s because he won't write about bridges that were built after the "rivet era."

 It is interesting to note that the engineers of the Cannon Ball bridge paid attention to metal usage because the diagonal tie bars are significantly thinner than the bottom cord tie bars because the tensile forces are smaller.
 The picture on page 53 of Brian's book looks like they used just one thickness of tie bar for every member independent of the force the member needed to resist.
 It is a trade off between the economy of scale of using standardized sizes vs. minimizing steel content.

 |Truss HAER Poster, the link was found in A Brief History of High Railway Bridges|